Skip to main content

 Researchers continue to study the causes, diagnosis, and treatment of acute myeloid leukemia (AML) at many medical centers, university hospitals, and other institutions around the world.

-There continues to be progress in understanding how normal bone marrow cells can develop into leukemia cells.
+Researchers continue to make progress in understanding how normal bone marrow cells can develop into leukemia cells.
 It has become clear that there are many types of AML.
 Each type of AML might have different DNA (gene) changes that affect how it will progress and which treatments might be most helpful.
 Researchers continue to study how DNA changes specific to different AML types can help us understand how to best treat each person’s AML.

 Detecting minimal residual disease